Faezeh-Kh/My-Personal-Website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: PhD Student of Computer Science, Marie-Curie Early Stage Researcher ([Lowcomote project](https://www.lowcomote.eu/))
+role: Ph.D. in Computer Science

 # Organizations/Affiliations to show in About widget
 organizations: